ssbsukirat/medicine/Renal/TubuloInterstitial Diseases.md

 ## VUR & Reflux Nephropathy
 - Reflux nephropathy is the consequence of vesicoureteral reflux (VUR) or other urologic anomalies in early childhood.
 - previously called chronic pyelonephritis because it was believed to result from recurrent urinary tract infections (UTIs) in childhood
+- VUR
+	- abnormal retrograde urine flow from bladder into ureter or kidney
+	- sterile reflux -> impaired growth of kidney
+	- if + recurrent UTI --> patchy interstitial scarring + tubular atrophy
+	- loss of nephrons --> hypertrophy of remnant glomeruli --> secondary FSGS
+	-